Skip to content

 Corneal-Cross-Linking

-Massachusetts Eye and Ear is one of a few hospitals in New England that performs a newly FDA-approved procedure called corneal cross-linking.
-This minimally invasive, in-office procedure is the only treatment that can slow or stop the progression of keratoconus—an eye condition that causes the cornea to become thin, weak, and irregularly shaped.
+Corneal cross-linking is a minimally invasive, in-office procedure that is the only treatment that can slow or stop the progression of keratoconus—an eye condition that causes the cornea to become thin, weak, and irregularly shaped.
 It can also be used to treat rare complications from LASIK surgery.

 Reducing the Need for Corneal Transplants

 “In patients with keratoconus, the corneas become very elastic and tend to bulge.
-As a result, it becomes increasingly difficult to see,” said Kathryn M. Hatch, MD, Director of the Refractive Surgery Service at Mass.
-Eye and Ear, and Site Director for Mass.
-Eye and Ear, Waltham.
+As a result, it becomes increasingly difficult to see,” said Kathryn M. Hatch, MD, Director of the Refractive Surgery Service at Mass Eye and Ear.

 Corneal collagen cross-linking, sometimes called CXL, helps strengthen the cornea.
 During the procedure, liquid vitamin B2 (riboflavin) is placed in the eyes and exposed to ultraviolet light.
 This treatment increases the collagen fiber crosslinks, which act like the cornea’s support beams—making the cornea stronger and increasing its ability to maintain its shape and focusing power.